abra5umente/spotty-remote/README.md

 - Domain name pointing to your server
 - Port 80 accessible from the internet
 - Root/sudo access on your server

+**Note:** The app automatically detects Let's Encrypt certificates when they're present in the `./certs/` directory.

 #### 5. Build and Run with Docker